tago-SE/Funk/ObjectPainterApp/README.md

 This application was created with Maven
 , which you can use to build and run the application.
 To do this you first need to go to the project root folder, where the pom.xml file is located and type in the following commands:

-1. `javac --version` - Verification that maven is installed.
+1. `javac --version` - Verification that a proper java version is installed.
 1. `mvn --version` - Verification that maven is installed.
 1. `mvn compiler:compile -f pom.xml` - Compiles the application.
 4. `mvn javafx:run -f pom.xml` - Starts the application.